draffensperger/miletracker-chef/README.md

+Update metadata.rb files and README.md files
+Make the server access depend on a node attribute for its data bag location and make it read that Do the dokku setup with a similar encrypted data bag for the environment variables Test the dokku setup with a deploy

 This Project gives information on how to deploy a server to run the TrackMiles website.
 This is useful for an actual deployment or for setting up a local staging or test environment.